DataDog/integrations-core/elastic/README.md

    instances:
      ## @param url - string - required
-     ## The URL where elasticsearch accepts HTTP requests.
+     ## The URL where Elasticsearch accepts HTTP requests.
 This is used to
      ## fetch statistics from the nodes and information about the cluster health.
      #
      - url: http://localhost:9200